How to Find & Decorate the Perfect Christmas Tree in the Clifton Park Area

 Start with the lights before the ornaments, working from the "inside" of the tree near the trunk to the outside.
 Also, work bottom to top.

 Start with the fillers

-When you're ready for the ornaments begin with the "fillers" - these are the classic basic colored balls.
-Hang these and any matching or complimenting ornaments first to get a good base going, then work your way to the individual, stand alone decorations.
+When you're ready for the ornaments, begin with the "fillers" - these are the classic basic colored balls.
+Hang these and any matching or complementing ornaments first to get a good base going, then work your way to the individual, stand alone decorations.

 Go for depth

 Hang some ornaments close to the trunk of the tree and even in the back of the tree that might be against a wall.
 It might seem silly, but it will really add depth and cohesiveness to the whole look.